 It is clear to see, though, that the cost of downtime far outweighs the ransoms cyber criminals set for their victims.
 While this does not advocate paying ransoms, it places larger importance on businesses having the proper procedures in place to deal with downtime more efficiently – business continuity is more of a priority for business now than it has ever been.

 Additionally, 62% of MSPs said their clients’ productivity was impacted due to attacks, with 39% saying clients experienced business-threatening downtime.
 This leads us to the most important point to be taken from the report…

 Businesses must prepare for an uncertain future

-One thing that 2020 has proven, is that SMBs need a strong Business Continuity and Disaster Recovery (BCDR) strategy.
+One thing that 2020 has proven, and is highlighted in the ransomware report, is that SMBs need a strong Business Continuity and Disaster Recovery (BCDR) strategy.
 Once again, survey data shows that there is no simple way of preventing ransomware attacks, even with proper security solutions in place.

 This led to business continuity being ranked the number one solution to combat attacks this year.
 91% of MSPs said clients with BCDR products in place were less likely to experience significant downtime from ransomware.

 As ransomware is designed to spread across networks and cloud-based applications, endpoint and backup solutions designed for fast restores are critical.
 76% of MSPs rated the most common ransomware recovery method as restoring a machine from backup.
 Lesser used methods included, restore from files (36%), re-image from default (33%) and virtualising a system from a backup image (31%).
 Then latterly, running software to clean-up threat (27%), with the least used method being a paid ransom (15%).